ORIGYN-SA/origyn_nft/docs/nft-current-api.md

 ```

-returns data about the nft.
+Returns data about the nft.

-metatdata - nfts are a class of CandyValues(see below section)
+metatdata - NFTs are a class of CandyValues(see below section).
-currentSale - if the NFT is for sale it will returne info about the current sale
+currentSale - If the NFT is for sale, it will return info about the current sale.

 ```
     {